 Why you'll love this recipe

 - All-in-One Dinner: Protein and veggies roast together on one pan.
+The potatoes get crispy while the pork stays juicy.

 - Farm-Table Flavor: Simple ingredients that taste like Sunday dinner — even on a Tuesday.